Artist Statement

 Artist Bio

-Laura Vespertine is a figurative oil painter who was born in Santa Cruz, CA. Before her career as an artist, she served on active duty in the US Army during which she was injured and medically retired.
-Much of her work and methods are influenced by her experience with chronic pain and disability in the United States.
-Laura is currently pursuing her BFA at the University of Nevada Reno where she will graduate in 2025.
-She has exhibited in group shows in her home state of California including Sun Gallery in Wayward, CA, and Northern Nevada at venues such as the Reno Tahoe International Art Show.
-Laura currently works out of her barn studio in Reno Nevada where she explores social, political, and environmental topics through paint while bottle feeding an absurd number of foster kittens for her local shelter.
+Laura Vespertine is a figurative oil painter born in Santa Cruz, CA. Before pursuing a career in art, she served on active duty in the U.S. Army, during which she was injured and medically retired.
+Her experiences with chronic pain and disability continue to inform both her work and methods.
+Vespertine earned her BFA from the University of Nevada, Reno in 2025, and her work has been exhibited in California at Sun Gallery (Hayward, CA) and in Northern Nevada at venues including the Reno Tahoe International Art Show.
+She currently works from her studio at Norton Factory Studios in Oakland, CA, where she explores social, political, and environmental themes through paint—all while caring for an ever-growing number of foster kittens from her local shelter.